Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

-Figure \ref{fig: BPPEPRocessor}, depicts the processing element $BP\_PE$ that is considered here.
-This unit has two inputs for message llrs, and depending on the control signal $c_{BPPE}$ it performs either the $f_{(+)}(\cdot,\cdot)$ function or the $f_{(=)}(\cdot,\cdot)$.
-Because it has to implement the functionalities of equations (\ref{eq:BPUV1})-(\ref{eq:BPUV6}), we introduce routing layers for the inputs (OP-MUX) and the outputs (OP-De-MUX) that ensure that the proper inputs will be given to the processor and that its output is stored in the appropriate array, depending on the computation schedule of the iteration.

-Besides the messages that serve as inputs or outputs to the processor, we allocate two additional message inputs, denoted by $ext_{a}$ and $ext_{b}$, and one additional output message, denoted by $ext_{out}$.
-These inputs and output are used during the P-Mode of the decoder.
-We note, that in Figure \ref{fig: BPLineDecodeUV}, we preferred, for brevity, not to specify these routing units for each processor, but rather to group them into routing arrays.
+The routing units OP-MUX and OP-De-MUX that appeared in Figure \ref{fig: BPPEPRocessor} were grouped together in Figure \ref{fig: BPLineDecodeUV} into routing arrays (M3a), (M3b), (M4a) and (M4b).
 The inputs and outputs to these routing arrays are arrays of inputs and outputs corresponding to the types of inputs and outputs that appear in Figure \ref{fig: BPPEPRocessor}.
-The convention is that in these routing arrays, the $i^{th}$ output corresponds to the $i^{th}$ input from each signals array (the signals array is selected by the control signal of the routing array).
-Moreover, the $i^{th}$ output of the OP-MUX array corresponds to the consecutive $i^{th}$ processor from the array of processors it serves.
-Similarly, the $i^{th}$ input of the OP-De-MUX array corresponds to the $i^{th}$ consecutive processor from the array of processors it serves.
+The convention is that in these routing arrays, the $i^{\text{th}}$ output corresponds to the $i^{\text{th}}$ input from each signals array (the signals array is selected by the control signal of the routing array).
+Moreover, the $i^{\text{th}}$ output of the OP-MUX array corresponds to the consecutive $i^{\text{th}}$ processor from the array of processors it serves.
+Similarly, the $i^{\text{th}}$ input of the OP-De-MUX array corresponds to the $i^{\text{th}}$ consecutive processor from the array of processors it serves.

-As in the SC case, the BP line decoder has two operation modes. \begin{itemize} \item S-Mode - The decoder gets as input $\mu^{(in)}$ type of messages referring to its inputs.
-It outputs, $\mu^{(out)}$ type of messages, corresponding to its inputs (i.e. messages, that are sent from the subgraph which realization the decoder is operating on, to its neighbors) and estimation of the information word vector (denoted by \textit{infoEst}). \item P-Mode - The decoder serves as an array of $N/2$ processors and performs simultaneously the computation of the type of message indicated by $C_{PPE,external}$ using signals $ext_a$ and $ext_b$ as the inputs and $ext_{out}$ as the output. \end{itemize}